The Origin of the 300 km s$^{-1}$ Stream Near Segue 1: Conclusions

 In this study, we present 11 new members of 300S identified in the APOGEE-2 and SEGUE spectroscopic surveys.
 From the position of these stars on the sky, we show that 300S is the kinematic counterpart of the elongated photometric substructure found in the same region.

 We find that the 300S members from APOGEE-2 are chemically similar to Local Group dwarf galaxies and the Milky Way halo, and do not display the characteristic light-element abundance correlations of globular clusters.
-The new known members also display a metallicity dispersion of 0.21$_{-0.09}^{+0.12}$~dex, exceeding an intrinsic dispersion of 0 by 2$\sigma$.
-This suggests that the progenitor may have had an extended period of star formation and a potential well sufficiently deep to retain supernovae ejecta.
+The new known members also display a metallicity dispersion of 0.21$_{-0.09}^{+0.12}$~dex, exceeding an intrinsic dispersion of 0 by 2 $\sigma$.
+This suggests that the progenitor may have had an extended period of star formation and a potential well sufficiently deep to retain supernova ejecta.
 The relatively large width and velocity dispersion of the stream also point to a massive progenitor.
 Thus, we conclude that 300S is likely the remnant of a tidally disrupted dwarf galaxy.

 We infer the proper motion of the stream by fitting the observed properties of the stream to orbits generated from a grid of possible proper motions.
-The best-fit orbit is highly eccentric, with an apogalacticon distance of 60~kpc and perigalacticon distance of 4.5~kpc away from the Galactic Center.
-The orbital period of 300S is $\sim1$~Gyr, with its most recent perigalacticon passage 70~Myr ago, suggesting that 300S may be the most recent tidally disrupted system known to date.
+The best-fit orbit is highly eccentric, with an apogalacticon distance of 60~kpc and perigalacticon distance of 4.1~kpc away from the Galactic Center.
+The orbital period of 300S is $\sim1$~Gyr, with its most recent perigalacticon passage 70~Myr ago.

 Invoking the mass-metallicity relationship for dwarf galaxies, we find that the progenitor of 300S should have a stellar mass of $10^{6.9 \pm 0.6}$~M$_{\odot}$, which is comparable to classical dwarf spheroidal galaxies such as Leo I, Sculptor, and Fornax.
 We also calculate the integrated luminosity of the stream to be $4 \times 10^3$~L$_{\odot}$, which is much lower than the luminosity implied by the stellar mass from the previous relation.
-However, at a perigalacticon distance of 4.5~kpc, the tidal field of the Milky Way is sufficiently strong for even a dark matter-dominated system to undergo tidal disruption.
+However, at a perigalacticon distance of 4.1~kpc, the tidal field of the Milky Way is sufficiently strong for even a dark matter-dominated system to undergo tidal disruption.
 With an orbital period of 1~Gyr, it is quite possible that the progenitor of 300S lost most of its stars over multiple close passages to the Milky Way.
 This is consistent with matched-filter maps of the stream, which show a system that is completely tidally disrupted.